Battle of Hemmingstedt: Propaganda use

 Many details about the battle were made up later in order to heroize the defenders.
 In 1900 a monument to the defenders was raised.
 The cult reached its peak in the Nazi era, when local party members used the names of the battle participants for their propaganda.
 Today there is a more neutral museum at the site commemorating the battle.

 Legacy

 The Battle of Hemmingstedt is a prime example of the use of terrain in military tactics.
 The Ditmarsians had taken a vow to donate a monastery in honour of the then national patron saint Mary of Nazareth if they could repel the invasion.
 In 1513 the Ditmarsians founded a Franciscan Friary in Lunden fulfilling their vow.
-The Ditmarsians also captured diverse banners and standards of the defeated enemies, among them the Danebrog.
+The Ditmarsians also captured diverse banners and standards of the defeated enemies, among them the Dannebrog.
 They were presented in St. Nicholas Church in Wöhrden until Frederick II of Denmark, victorious in the Last Feud against Dithmarschen in 1559, forced the Ditmarsians to return them.